COMING VERY SOON!

-This briefing will summarise the patterns and prevalence of smoking by young people, the impact of smoking tobacco upon their physical, mental and social health, and the benefits of cessation.
-The focus of this document will be on providing guidance on how to assist young people to stop smoking.
+This briefing summarises the patterns and prevalence of smoking by young people, the impact of smoking tobacco upon their physical, mental and social health, and the benefits of cessation.
+The focus of this document is on providing guidance on how to assist young people to stop smoking.

-COMING SOON!
-On this page we will link to useful resources related to young people and stopping smoking.
+On this page we link to useful resources related to young people and stopping smoking.

-COMING SOON!
-This page we will link to evidence sources on young people and smoking, and young people and stopping smoking.
+This page links to evidence sources on young people and smoking, and young people and stopping smoking.

 Interestingly, we came across far fewer case studies for young people and stopping smoking than we did for young people and stopping vaping.
 We will continue to look out for and include on this page various examples of both individual case studies and service innovations about support to stop for young people who are smoking.